yankostadinov/core/tutorials/guides/02_core/02_react/react.md

 );
 ```

 4. Go to the **Stocks** app to set up the channels functionalities.
+Create a `setDefaultClient()` callback for handling the default state where no client has been selected.

 ```javascript
 import {